Rian1010/Milestone4/README.md

 - Clicked on the logout button in the navigation bar and checked if it would log out the account and display the correct message
     - Tests worked, the account was logged off and the correct message showed up
 - Tested the responsiveness of the website through a phone and the Chrome DevTools on desktop
+    - Tests worked well on all device-sizes
 ### Automated Testing
 - Did some automated testing in order to test if all the views in the accounts and checkout apps return the correct statuses to see if they link to the right templates correctly
     - All tests worked fine
 #### Tests for the accounts app
 - Tested if the logout view and its success message work correctly through the test_logout function
     - That test went rightly too
-- Tested the forms of the accounts app to see, if the registration for took in the email, username, password1 and password2 correctly
+- Tested the forms of the accounts app to see, if the email, username, password1 and password2 were validated correctly in the registration
     - Tests passed rightly
 - Tested if empty the right error message would appear, if no value was given for email, username, password1 and password2
     - Tests Passed correctly, as well